aspose-cells/Aspose.Cells-API-References/english/go-cpp/Axis/GetDisplayUnitLabel/_index.md

 ## GetDisplayUnitLabel function

-Represents a unit label on an axis in the specified chart.Unit labels are useful for charting large values— for example, in the millions or billions.
+Represents a unit label on an axis in the specified chart.Unit labels are useful for charting large values - for example, in the millions or billions.

 ```go